Nevoss/form-wrapper-js/docs/guide/interceptors.md

 }
 ```

-This behavior can be repeat from form to form, to prevent this duplication we can use `interceptors`.
+This behavior can be repeat from form to form, to prevent this duplication we can use `$interceptors`.

 ```js
 // /form/Form.js